-Although you might appreciate the straight-forward ERP System Price with fewer variables, the variables offer flexibility.
-Some pricing models could be more affordable than the other depending upon your business model.
+Although you might appreciate the straightforward ERP System Price with fewer variables, the variables offer flexibility.
+Some pricing models could be more affordable than other depending on your business model.

 Therefore, a thorough understanding of different variables of ERP System Price and how they would impact the implementation is essential.

 This article will teach you various factors that drive the costs of your ERP project.